 - Are children greeted when they arrive?

-- Do the caregivers get down on each child’s level to speak with the child?
+- Do the teachers get down on each child’s level to speak with the child?

-- Do the caregivers genuinely seem to enjoy working with the children?
+- Do the teachers genuinely seem to enjoy working with the children?

 - Are children’s needs quickly met?

 - Do the children in the programs seem relaxed and happy?